Adopt-a-Pet

 GENERAL MEETING

-Our General Meeting is from 9:30-10:30 AM on the third Saturday quarterly at the shelter.
+Our General Meeting is from 11:00 AM-12:00 PM on the third Saturday quarterly at the shelter.
 Anyone is welcome to attend.
 Participants assist the Board of Directors with decisions and work related to all shelter operations.